Information about Yearn's security processes, team members, disclosures, PGP keys and more can be found in the /yearn-security repo on Github.

 Vulnerability disclosure process

-Potential vulnerabilities are welcomed to be disclosed following the guidelines established in /yearn-security/SECURITY.md.
+Potential vulnerabilities are welcome to be disclosed following the guidelines established in /yearn-security/SECURITY.md.
 Valid vulnerabilities may be eligible for bounty rewards.

 The core contracts found in yearn-vaults repository have been audited by multiple independent third-party firms: